NikolaiAndrov/OrderApi-CQRS/README.md

 # .NET 8 Web API – CQRS

-This project is a .NET 8 Web API built using CQRS, MediatR, and FluentValidation.
+***Bold & Italic*** This project is a .NET 8 Web API built using CQRS, MediatR, and FluentValidation.
 It separates read and write operations and uses two different databases to clearly demonstrate the CQRS pattern.

 ## Tech Stack